 Mark G. Yudof

 Mark G. Yudof served as the 19th president of the University of California from March 2008 through September 2013.
-He is now president emeritus and is a professor of law at the UC Berkeley School of Law.
+He is now president emeritus and is a professor of law emeritus at the UC Berkeley School of Law.
+Yudof serves on the governing boards of the Israel Institute, the University of Haifa, and Technion.

 Yudof served as chancellor of the University of Texas System from August 2002 to May 2008 and as president of the four-campus University of Minnesota from 1997 to 2002.
 Before that, he was a faculty member and administrator at the University of Texas at Austin for 26 years, serving as dean of the law school from 1984 to 1994 and as the university's executive vice president and provost from 1994 to 1997.